feature-image

 ADVERTISEMENT

-From the beginning, NBC never clearly defined what “special contributor” actually meant.
-There was little clarity about whether Jordan would appear in studio, at games, or remotely, and that ambiguity ultimately matched the final product viewers received.
+Pivoting back to the Jordan-NBC conundrum, the network never clearly defined what “special contributor” actually meant.
+There was little clarity about whether he would appear in the studio, at games, or remotely, and that ambiguity ultimately matched the final product viewers received.

 “Magic and Larry Saved the NBA”: Barkley’s Case for Why Jordan’s Voice Matters

-Barkley also explained why he viewed Jordan’s limited role as such a massive missed opportunity.
+Charles Barkley explained why he viewed Michael Jordan’s limited role as such a massive missed opportunity…

 ADVERTISEMENT